robert-hh/ADS1256/README.md

 for the AINCOM signal.
 - gain: The gain set for the channel.
 - rate: The sampling rate of the channel.

+If just the id is supplied as argument, a string with the channel settings is returned.

 ### ads1256.read(channel [, buffer])